mdn/content/files/en-us/web/accessibility/aria/attributes/aria-rowindex/index.md

   - Reference
 ---

-The `aria-rowindex` attribute defines an element's row index or position with respect to the total number of rows within a table, grid, or treegrid.
+The `aria-rowindex` attribute defines an element's position with respect to the total number of rows within a table, grid, or treegrid.

 ## Description